-A: After 5 years of design I got bored.
-My passion lied with painting and at 24 I threw in the day job and pursued my art full time.
+A: After five years of design, I got bored.
+My passion lied with painting, and at 24 I threw in the day job and pursued my art full time.
 I built up a body of work and shortly afterwards the ex-F1 driver, Damon Hill, bought the whole collection.
-At that point I thought that I might be on to something.
-He and his wife, Georgie, were my first proper collectors, that was 12 years ago and I haven’t looked back since.
+At that point, I thought that I might be on to something.
+He and his wife, Georgie, were my first proper collectors, that was 12 years ago, and I haven’t looked back since.

 Q: Where are you based and why?

 A: I’ve been based in Shepherds Bush, West London for 13 years now.
-Socially / culturally-speaking it’s a vibrant place and we have a lot of friends in the area and it feels like home.
-I also had a gallery space in Portobello for 5 years, so will always have a soft spot for the area around Golborne Road.
-It’s changed over the years but it’s still cool in its own funny way.
-The more I experience other cities the more I realise how lucky we are to live in such a great place.
+Socially / culturally-speaking it’s a vibrant place, and we have a lot of friends in the area, and it feels like home.
+I also had a gallery space in Portobello for five years, so I will always have a soft spot for the area around Golborne Road.
+It’s changed over the years, but it’s still cool in its funny way.
+The more I experience other cities, the more I realise how lucky we are to live in such a great place.
 The people, the fashion, the food, the architecture, the music, the art … it’s all hard to beat.
-The pace of it can consume you though so it’s important to keep yourself in check.
+The pace of it can consume you, though, so it’s essential to keep yourself in check.
 A lot of my paintings juxtapose the landscape with built environments … and explore escapism.
-With that in mind I guess it’s not surprising we escape to the country on a regular basis!
+With that in mind, I guess it’s not surprising we escape to the country regularly!